-Shortly after the field sampling results at the Gawler Iron Project were published, the Company announced that a detailed aeromagnetic survey had commenced at the Gawler Iron Project.
+Shortly after the field sampling results at West Gawler were published, the Company announced on 16 September 2009 that a detailed aeromagnetic survey had commenced at West Gawler.
 This survey will support planning for exploratory drilling and progresses the farm-in agreement with Dominion Mining to earn up to 90% interest in the strategically located tenements.

 The detailed survey, undertaken by Thomson Aviation over a large portion of EL4014 (Mulgathing), covers all known iron occurrences.
-The survey line spacing is 50m, flown at a mean height of 35m for a total of 5,319 line kilometres.
+The survey line spacing is 50m, flown at a mean height of 35m for a total of 5,319 line kilometres (Figure 8).
 Hawke Geophysics will analyse and interpret the data and make recommendations on focussed ground gravity surveys.